gdcc/dataverse-exporters/croissant/README.md

 [Croissant]: https://github.com/mlcommons/croissant
 [Croissant writeup]: https://dataverse-guide--10533.org.readthedocs.build/en/10533/installation/advanced.html#croissant-croissant

-## Differences between Schema.org JSON-LD and Croissant

-- In Dataverse's implementation of Schema.org JSON-LD, we duplicated some fields.
-In Croissant, "author" has been dropped in favor of "creator" and "provider" has been dropped in favor of "publisher".

 ## Open questions

 Croissant is a new format and there are a number of open questions about it.
-(Developers may find additional open question in the code flagged with "TODO".)
+(Developers may find additional open question in the code flagged with "TODO" or similar.)

-### Can file paths be included?

-We opened https://github.com/mlcommons/croissant/issues/639 about this.
-It's not clear where to put file paths (called `directoryLabel` in Dataverse code).

 ### Can ingested files have multiple URLs to download various formats?